-Task Not started In progress Complete Arrange permanent repairs or replacement Before authorizing permanent repairs, attempt to obtain your adjuster's agreement on the scope of repairs.
-Secure contractors to bid on the job, including, if necessary, a meeting with the adjuster to establish details and itemization.
-If your people and the adjuster disagree on the extent of damage to buildings, you may need an expert opinion from a contractor, architect, or licensed structural or civil engineer.
-For the same situation regarding machinery and equipment, you may need documents from the equipment manufacturer or machinery repair experts.
-Inspect Inspect the property as soon after the loss as possible.
+Task Not started In progress Complete Inspections Inspect the property as soon after the loss as possible.
 Make notes and gather general impressions, which will be vital to you later in adjusting the loss.
-Communicate Establish a smooth flow of information from the affected location to your office and clarify which decisions local management can make.
+Have photographs or videos taken to help refresh your memory later.
+Communications Establish a smooth flow of information from the affected location to your office and clarify which decisions local management can make.
 Appoint one person to oversee the entire claim preparation process - from setting up specific work orders or similar accounting mechanisms to final preparation of claim figures.
 Decide who will be responsible for dealing with the loss at local levels and see that the adjuster is instructed to work only through this individual.
-Control Advise your accounting department to set up special work order accounts to accumulate all related expenses as soon as possible after the loss.
-See that your supervisors are notified so they can charge all clean-up, salvage, and repair labor to the proper account, and keep track of the overtime separately.
-Arrange for purchase orders, invoices, and checks to reflect the special account numbers, then to be copied and set aside to substantiate your claim.
-Clear all formal claim information through your insurance staff - local employees may not be aware of many administrative and overhead items that could count toward the claim.
-Coordinate Work with people and departments across the organization to produce a result acceptable to your business and the insurer.
-Make sure everyone involved understands, at least in general, what you are trying to accomplish and why.
-Coordinate through the risk manager the gathering and sharing of complete, accurate, and timely information to the insurer.
+Coordination Work with people and departments across the organization to produce a result acceptable to your business and the insurer.
+Make sure everyone involved understands, at least in general terms, what you are trying to accomplish and why.
+Risk manager should coordinate the gathering and sharing of information from all these sources and ensure it is presented to the insurer properly and favorably.
 Resume operations Consider whether it is practical to set up temporary facilities in your location or another while repairs are being made.
-Be careful to keep your adjuster fully informed of your actions, and always try to secure prior approval of extraordinary expenses.
+Be careful to keep your adjuster fully informed of your actions, and always try to secure prior approval of these extraordinary expenses.

-Meeting your hurricane preparation and response needs
+Meeting your earthquake preparation and response needs

-For more help with hurricane planning, response, and recovery issues, engage your Marsh client executive, who will connect you to the appropriate consulting and claims resources.
-You can also visit the Hurricane Resource Center for additional information.
+For more help with earthquake planning, response, and recovery issues, engage your Marsh Client Executive, who will connect you to the appropriate consulting and claims resources.
+You can also visit the Earthquake Resource Center for additional information.